Aiko-IT-Systems/token-invalidator/README.md

 # Introducing: The Token Invalidator

-People are often stupid.
+People are stupid.

-So well, if I find a token somewhere public, I.e. on Discord, here it goes to.
+This repository allows us to quickly invalidate leaked tokens.
+If a token appears here, it'll promptly be reset by Discord.

-Discord automatically resets it.
+Stay safe! ♥

 ![Example Reset](2021-10-29_15h47_35.png)